kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## The Shift in Thinking

-Old way: one big model that does everything.
+Old way: one big model that does everything
-New way: small, specialized models that collaborate.
+New way: small, specialized models that collaborate
 Composition outperforms complexity

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.